christianwach/civicrm-wp-member-sync/readme.txt

 <h4>Working with Capabilities</h4>

-1. Visit the plugin's admin page at "Settings" --> "CiviCRM WordPress Member Sync".
+1. Visit the plugin's admin page at "CiviCRM" --> "Member Sync".
 1. Select "Capabilities" as the sync method
 1. Click on "Add Association Rule" to create a rule.
 You will need to create a rule for every CiviCRM Membership Type you would like to synchronize.
 For every Membership Type, you will need to determine the CiviMember states that define the member as "current" thereby granting them the appropriate WordPress Capabilities.
 It is most common to define "New", "Current" and "Grace" as current.
 Similarly, select which states represent the "expired" status thereby removing the WordPress Capabilities from the User.
 It is most common to define "Expired", "Pending", "Cancelled" and "Deceased" as the expired status.
 1. "Current Status" adds a "Membership Capability" to the WordPress User, while "Expired Status" removes the "Membership Capability" from the WordPress User.
 This Capability will be of the form "civimember_ID", where "ID" is the numeric ID of the Membership Type.
 So, for Membership Type 2, the Capability will be "civimember_2".